oogway93/Architectural-Layered-PC-Market/README.md

 ### How to start the project(Locally):

-1. Make the file .env.development in root of project:
+1. Create the file .env.development in root of project:

 ```golang
 DB_PORT=5432